-Install the app and open the Security & Privacy pane of System Preferences.
-In Privacy > Accessibility, ensure CheatSheet is ticked.
+Download the app and follow the instructions to allow CheatSheet to control your Mac.
 Now, whenever you hold the Command key for a couple of seconds, a window will pop-up, listing shortcuts for the current app.
-Click the cog icon for a settings menu, which houses options to adjust the delay and print the current shortcuts list.
+Click the gear icon for a settings menu, where you can adjust the delay and print the current shortcuts list, if you want.

 For assistance in finding a menu item, use the Help menu’s search field.
 This is activated with Shift+Command+/ (Command+?).
 Start typing and the first results will be menu items, which you can navigate to using the down arrow key.
-Selecting one shows its location within the app’s menus.
-You can hit Return to activate the selected menu item.
+Selecting one shows its location within the app’s menus, as well as any available help topics.
+You can press Return to activate the selected menu item.

-When a Save dialog box appears, it’s tempting to click things with the mouse, but you needn’t.
+When a Save dialog box appears, it’s tempting to click things with the mouse, but you don’t need to.
 Return confirms the default selection, but to avoid mistakes, get into the habit of using shortcuts that trigger specific buttons: Command+S to save, Escape to cancel, and Command+Delete to delete.

-Like with the menu bar, you can use the arrow keys to open and close Dock item menus, and tap Return to select an item.
+As with the menu bar, you can use the arrow keys to move through the dock, and open and close Dock item menus; press Return to select an item.
 Note that in the right-hand side of the Dock, you may need to press Escape to close an open stack, before navigating to a different Dock item.